eight04/image-picka/README.md

 Use expression in filename
 --------------------------

-If this option is checked, you can use some simple expressions in `${}` placeholder.
+If this option is checked, the extension would evaluate the content inside `${}` as simple expressions, by using [expression-eval](https://github.com/donmccurdy/expression-eval).

 Here are some examples: